 That confluence of construction workers, tools, and heavy equipment is your body.

-That truckload of construction materials are the macronutrients (the constituent carbohydrates, protein and fat).
+That truckload of construction materials are the macronutrients (carbohydrates, protein and fat).

 And all that hardware that has everyone at a standstill are the micronutrients; the vitamins, minerals and phytonutrient density packaged within the macronutrients.

 More nutrients for less calories